 I meet you where you are.

 While I am here to offer insight and suggestions, my aim is to facilitate your own personal process as you set the course toward achieving your goals.
 I work with you to co-create a roadmap that is specific to you and your needs, offering tools and support along the way.

 A wholeful approach.

-I work from an understanding that humans have fully interconnected systems: mind, body, and spirit.
-Using current evidence-based approaches, such as Direct Neurofeedback, Sensorimotor Psychotherapy, and Synergetic Play Therapy , I work with you to bridge these systems as you find deeper healing, greater emotional awareness, and an increased ability to connect.
-From here, day-to-day living gets easier to manage and enjoy as you gain mastery over yourself.
+I work from an understanding that humans have fully interconnected systems of mind, body and spirit.
+Using current evidence-based approaches, such as Direct Neurofeedback, Sensorimotor Psychotherapy, and Synergetic Play Therapy , we can work together to find deeper healing, greater emotional awareness, and an increased ability to connect.
+From here, you will likely find that day-to-day living gets easier to manage and enjoy as you gain mastery over yourself.
 No matter your age, self-mastery is possible.

 This same approach helps kids too!

 I am clinically trained to work with clients of all ages and I absolutely love to work with children and youth!
-As a Certified Synergetic Play TherapistTM, I meet kids where they’re at and provide in-the-moment guidance to help them learn how to process their emotions, manage anxiety, and solve life’s challenges.
+As a Certified Synergetic Play TherapistTM, I meet your child where they’re at and provide in-the-moment guidance to help them learn how to process and manage their emotions, skillfully, reduce anxiety and solve life’s challenges.

 A little more about me.

-I founded the Brighteyes Therapy Network in an effort to bridge this gap in community care through education, awareness, and accessibility.
-I continue to use these skills today as I provide support to my clients who are navigating complex social and healthcare systems.
-I am in your corner, ready to advocate for you and your family’s best interests.
+My practice became an effort to bridge the gaps in community care through education, awareness and accessibility.
+This continues today, as I provide support to my clients’ navigating complex social and healthcare systems, constantly advocating for their needs and rights.
+I am in your corner.

 A commitment to community.